Cardiovascular Emergency Medicine Fellowship

 - Be exposed to the interpretation of stress nuclear imaging.

-Participation in existing research projects mentored by our faculty members is encouraged.
+We encourage participation in existing research projects mentored by our faculty members.
 Clinical projects are active in the Department of Emergency Medicine and the Division of Cardiovascular Medicine.
 Alternatively, the Fellow can develop his or her own research project with the guidance of the Fellowship Director.

-Independent study of a specific clinical topic in order to acquire a special expertise is another potential use of this time period.
-Any of the clinical or administrative areas within the broad area of cardiovascular emergencies are acceptable fields of study.
+Fellows may choose independent study of a specific clinical topic in order to acquire a special expertise.
+Any of the clinical or administrative areas within cardiovascular emergencies are acceptable fields of study.

 The Fellow is expected to produce and submit for publication at least one scholarly article prior to completing the fellowship.